Mexico school collapse: Rescuers in race to reach trapped girl

 At the private Colegio Enrique Rabsamen, where rescuers are trying to reach the girl, the temblor caused the school to fold in on itself, sandwiching and collapsing classroom onto classroom.

-Foro TV interviewed two girls who said they were taking down their English homework as the building began to shake.
+Foro TV interviewed two girls who said they were doing their English homework as the building began to shake.

 "I thought someone was kicking my chair, but I turned around and no one was kicking me," one girl told the station.